 Your newsroom URL could look something like this: https://brandname/newsroom.
 Not only does this create a great user journey for your audience, but it also adds a ton of links to your domain—helping your newsroom and your main website come out top in search results more often.
 It’s a win-win for marketing and PR.

-9. Control your narrative in the age of AI
+9. Company newsrooms help you to control your narrative in the age of AI

 Machines might not be able to think like you and I, but they can certainly learn.
 With the rise of Artificial Intelligence (AI), the internet is increasingly populated with AI-generated content.